LED Light Therapy Melbourne

 Why choose Victorian Cosmetic Institute as your provider of LED light therapy?

-Our doctors specialise in light based treatments including LED light therapy.
-We use this treatment in conjunction with other treatments available at our clinic to provide you with the best options for the treatment of various skin problems – including acne, wound healing and signs of aging.
+Our practitioners have many years of experience in light based treatments, including LED light therapy.
+We use this treatment in combination with other treatments available at our clinic to provide you with a holistic approach for the treatment of various skin problems – including acne, wound healing and signs of ageing.